 Defects – a common waste that includes defects in purchases as well as your own products and processes.
 Defects can result in rework, excess scrap, delays, warranty claims, subsequent remedial work and ultimately the loss of customers and reputation.

 Overproduction - producing more of something than is needed or producing it before it is required.
 This can include over-servicing, excess time or excess reports and paperwork.

 Non-utilised talent – underutilising peoples talents, skills and knowledge.
 Maybe the right person is in the wrong job or you just sent someone on training and they’re not using their new knowledge in your business.
 Every business has underutilized/ misdirected talent.

 Transportation – every transport event is an opportunity for damage/loss to occur and quality to deteriorate.
 Transport also takes time and when inefficient it wastes time.
-It is a source of non-valued cost.
+It is a source of non-value-add cost.
 Are you making three trips instead of one?

 Motion - relates to ergonomics - all instances of bending, stretching and reaching.
 These include Health and Safety issues which can result in significant costs if not properly managed.
 Another example is poor office or workshop layout resulting in inefficient workflows.

 Extra Processing - this means using the wrong person (under/overqualified) or the wrong tool (high precision when a simple tool would suffice) or the wrong process (e.g. overly complex).
 Also, how well are using technology - where are the opportunities for improvement?